 Many cichlid species are mouthbrooders.
 The males will choose a small rock or section of the sand and then chase females until one of them decides to follow him, at which point he will switch into a vertical position and shake with the female, releasing sperm and eggs mixing together.
 The red empress cichlid female will lay around 45 eggs.
 And she will take them into her mouth for protection, carefully incubating them until they hatch.
 Males will compete with one another to attract females by displaying their best colors and swimming patterns.

-Red empress mothers are one of the best mothers in the aquarium.
+Red empress cichlid female is one of the best mothers in the aquarium.
 She incubates her eggs for around three to four weeks.
-Both the male and female protect their babies from predators until they’re ready to swim on their own.
-After the fry is swimming freely, you can separate them from their parents with ease.
+Both the male and female protect each baby from predators until they’re ready to swim on their own and become a juvenile red empress cichlid.
+However, after the fry is swimming freely you can separate them from their parents with ease.

-After all, it’s a remarkable feeling to breed and witness the reproductions of these amazing colorful fish.
+After all, it’s a remarkable feeling to breed and witness the reproduction of these amazing colorful fish.

 This comprehensive pet fish guide discussed the Red Empress Cichlid in detail.
-We looked into their behaviors, temperament, diet, how to care, diseases, and much more.
-Overall, the red empress cichlid is a vibrant colored, beautiful, and hardy fish.
+We looked into their behaviors, temperament, diet, how to care for them, susceptible diseases, and much more.
+Overall, the red empress cichlid is a vibrant-colored, beautiful, and hardy fish.
 It can be kept with other fish as well, especially with the other Malawi Cichlids species.
 So if you are just a beginner to the aquarium hobby, I would definitely recommend this Cichlid as they require minimum care given they are provided with enough space and other basic requirements.